|

 procedure.
 Based on the positive outcomes of recent years, ARRS is strongly

+considering widening of this form of international co-operation.
 As for the Horizon 2020 calls for proposals, ARRS

 supports the participation of Slovenian research organizations by offering